institis/async-functional/README.md

 One can consider `AysncGenerator` as a stream.
 This library allows async generators to be treated in functional manner.

+*New* JSON Path transformer added as functors so that it is possible to process set of JSONPaths together to create a single object.

 ## Contents

 ### Functional Operators